-Veterinary Medical Center Opened in 1996, the center houses the Cornell University Hospital for Animals (including the Companion Animal Hospital, and the Equine and Farm Animal Hospitals) on its ground floor, and research facilities and offices on its upper floors.
+Veterinary Medical Center Opened in 1996, houses the Cornell University Hospital for Animals (including the Companion Animal Hospital, and the Nemo Equine and Farm Animal Hospitals) as well as research facilities and offices.
 Principal patient-care areas in the hospital include behavior, cardiology, dentistry, dermatology, internal medicine, neurology, nutrition, ophthalmology, orthopedics and sports medicine, surgery, and theriogenology.
 State-of-the-art technologies include anesthesiology, clinical laboratories, intensive care and neonatal care units, medical imaging, and specialized surgery suites.

-Veterinary Research Tower A nine-story building added in 1974, the tower houses research facilities and offices.
-It contains research laboratories, a lecture hall, a conference room, and offices.
-Renovations are underway to reconfigure the tower's smaller, single-purpose labs into larger, open laboratory spaces.
+Veterinary Research Tower A nine-story building added in 1974, the tower houses research facilities, a lecture hall, conference rooms, and offices.
+Renovations are under way to reconfigure levels six and seven into larger, open laboratory spaces, while the glass curtain wall will be replaced with with new, energy-efficient windows.

-Diagnostic Laboratory The Animal Health Diagnostic Center is the official laboratory of New York State and the state diagnostic center for animal disease control.
+New York State Veterinary Diagnostic Laboratory, also known as the Animal Health Diagnostic Center, is the official laboratory of New York State and the state diagnostic center for animal disease control.
 With much support from New York State, the College opened a new building in 2010, dedicated to the surveillance, research, regulatory, and testing work conducted at the Center.
 The laboratory services patients of the Cornell University Hospital for Animals as well as those of veterinary practitioners in New York State and nationally.
 The laboratory is accredited by the American Association of Veterinary Laboratory Diagnosticians and the United States Department of Agriculture and its Animal-Plant Health Inspection Service (USDA/APHIS).
 The diagnostic lab also carries public health accreditation for endocrinology and water testing.

 Cornell's Teaching Dairy Barn is a state-of-the-art facility that serves the instructional livestock needs of Cornell's College of Veterinary Medicine and College of Agriculture and Life Sciences.
 Part of the University's 50-year campus master plan, the Teaching Dairy Barn is the inaugural building at the University's future Large Animal Teaching Complex, a 5-acre parcel that will serve the University's livestock endeavors from now on, freeing campus grounds for other academic facilities.
 Conveniently located within safe walking distance of campus, the site is ultimately expected to have a multipurpose livestock teaching arena (to include a livestock pavilion, additional teaching barns, and pasture area), equine metabolism unit, and a large animal research and teaching unit (LARTU).